MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adfs/New-AdfsAccessControlPolicy.md

 **How to create a federation metadata file**

 The federation metadata document is an XML file that is available for [download](https://adfshelp.microsoft.com/MetadataExplorer/GetFederationMetadata).
-Enter your federation service name and select the **Get federation metadata** button to retrieve your document.
+To retrieve your document, enter your federation service name, and then select the **Get federation metadata** button.

 ## EXAMPLES